eggheadio-projects/create-amazing-animations-with-greensock-notes/04-Create-Animation-Steps-with-Greensocks-Timeline.md

     - Each sequential animation will wait until the previous animation finishes.
     - Notice that the syntax is very similar to a TweenMax.to() function.

-4. Use pause and resume to control when your animation starts
+4. Use pause and resume to control when your animation starts.
     - If you do not pause the timeline after creation, it will run when the page loads (just like other gsap animations).
     ```js
     timeline.pause()